Camera Failed to Capture Photos

-This will clear all photos from the microSD card.
-Photos that haven’t been uploaded, or synced to the external drive, will be lost.
+- This will clear all photos from the SD or microSD card.
+Photos that haven’t been uploaded, or copied to the external drive, will be lost.
 With an End of Day upload schedule, you can attempt to upload the missed photos, otherwise a photo backup will require a site visit.

 To set an End of Day upload, go to your installation’s Config page and find the ‘End of day uploading’ section.
 Tick the checkbox and choose a time to upload.
 The schedule must not coincide with your regular photo taking intervals.
 You can select a date range to look for specific photos to upload.